Nozbe/Michael.team/en/about.md

 ### I work in "No Office"

 [I work from home](https://sliwinski.com/tag/office) and everyone on [my team works remotely](https://sliwinski.com/teleworking).
 I believe that *"job is not a place to go but a thing you do"*.
 I live in a very beautiful place in Europe with my wife Ewelina (who is a lawyer and you can see her on the photo above) and my three amazing daughters: Milena, Emilia and Liliana.

+Here's a video that I recorded a while back that illustrates what I'm about:

+{% include video.html id="yN4WeGwGcqg" %}

 My name in Polish is: **Michał Śliwiński**.